kunigami/kunigami.github.io/blog/_posts/2022-12-29-watermarks.md

 The paper describes two alternatives to watermarks which are more general: **timestamp frontiers** and **punctuations**.
 Timestamp frontiers is a concept introduced by Timely but this paper doesn't provide much detail besides it working with multiple time domains as opposed to one.
 I'll have to read more about Timely to understand better.

 Punctuations are a further generalization in that they work with predicates instead of a value.
 A punctuation is a invariant each operator has that none of the events it will produce will match a given predicate.
-To implement watermaks via punctuations we could have a predicate saying `event_time > watermark`, meaning this operator will not produce events with event time higher than its watermark.
+To implement watermarks via punctuations we could have a predicate saying `event_time > watermark`, meaning this operator will not produce events with event time higher than its watermark.

 The paper claims that both these generalization while more expressive make the system harder to reason about as well as to implement custom user logic, and watermarks are the right balance between simplicity and expressiveness.